-1. FIND FRIENDS TO SHARPEN ME.
+1. FIND FRIENDS TO SHARPEN YOU

 As iron sharpens iron, so a friend sharpens a friend.—Proverbs 27:17 (NLT)

 I suspect that many preachers finish their last preaching class, and never really get help the rest of their preaching lives.
-No wonder struggle.
+No wonder they struggle.

 Recently I gave what I considered one of my best messages.
 Seriously, I thought it was a winner.
 When I asked my team members for input, one said, “Why can’t my messages come together like that?”
 Another said, “Perfect!”
 Then another (my son) started in, “First, you need to start by telling people you are sick…” I realized that I hadn’t even considered how my cold was effecting my delivery.
 I really needed the help.